fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/content/en/articles/five-lessons-of-eurovison.md

 ---
 title: Five lessons to take away from Eurovision 2021
-description: Here is a personal roundup of a few things I believe we could learn from Eurovision 2021 in Rotterdam, where the Contest underwent an exciting reset.
+description: Here is a personal roundup of a few things I believe we could learn from the Eurovision Song Contest 2021 in Rotterdam, where the show just underwent an exciting reset.
 date: 2021-05-23
+coverImage:
+  src: uploads/maneskin_victory_esc2021.jpg
+  alt: Måneskin after their win at the Eurovision Song Contest Rotterdam 2021
+  caption: Måneskin (Italy) after their win at the ESC 2021.
+  attribution: EBU / Andres Putting
 tags:
   - eurovision
 translationKey: five-lessons-of-eurovision